 2. Train your employees to recognize common cybersecurity threats.

-3. Improve your password strength to avoid brute-force attacks.
+3. Improve your password strength.

-Brute-force attacks are when hackers run automated programs that plug in a variety of potential password combinations.
-A dictionary attack is a form of brute-force attack that tries every word in the dictionary as a potential password.
-Brute-force attacks are particularly effective against companies with obvious username information and simplistic passwords.
+- Brute-force attacks are when hackers run automated programs that plug in various potential password combinations.
+They’re particularly effective against obvious username data and simple passwords.

 4. Implement multifactor authentication on business accounts.

-“One 'quick win' for small business owners is setting up multifactor authentication on their accounts, especially those related to financial transactions,” said Stacy Clements, founder of Milepost 42.
+“One quick win for small business owners is setting up multifactor authentication on their accounts, especially those related to financial transactions,” said Stacy Clements, founder of Milepost 42.
 “Multifactor authentication provides an extra layer of security beyond a username and password to protect your accounts, usually by requiring you to enter a code sent to your mobile device or provided by a separate hardware security key.